 It can take a while to get them up to speed.

-The first time you work with a contractor, your team will have to take the time to get them up to speed on your needs and specific requests.
-Even though knowing all the information ultimately makes them better service providers, it can be time-consuming to get them in the loop.
+The first time you work with a contractor, your team will have to catch them up on all your needs and specific requests.
+As outsiders to your company, they rely on that information to be better service providers.
+But getting them to that point of familiarity takes time and patience.

-There is always the risk of a security breech, even if unintentional, when sensitive information changes hands.
-As long as there is a high level of trust between client and contractor, it should never be an issue.
-However, if it’s the first time working a new contractor, you should discuss it with them.
+When sensitive information changes hands, it comes with the risk of a security breach.
+As long as there is a high level of trust between client and contractor, this should never be an issue.
+However, if it’s your first time working with a particular contractor, you’ll want to make sure you discuss all your security concerns.

 You might discover some not-so-obvious costs.

-Every time you communicate with your contractor via Skype meeting, phone call, or email, a lot of contractors will “log their time.”
-You should ask about these communication or other “hidden” costs before starting any new project.
+Every time you communicate with your contractor via Skype meeting, phone call, email, or text, some contractors will log that time.
+You should ask about these communication costs, as well as other hidden costs like document prep and travel, before starting any new project.

 There are so many great things about working with a contractor.
-Even so, hiring or training someone in-house can strengthen the fibers of your organization and have great long-term benefits.
+Even so, hiring or training someone in-house can strengthen the fibers of your organization and have considerable long-term benefits.

 You have a say in their salary and schedule.